-Within that movement of progress is an element of corporate responsibility.
+With this, comes a strong element of corporate responsibility.
 It is on business leaders to ensure that modern workplace dynamics change with the times.

 1. Increase flexibility

-If this sounds familiar its because you have heard it time and time again – flexibility is one of the most attractive perks for employees in every demographic group.
+If this sounds familiar, it’s because you have heard it time and time again – flexibility is one of the most attractive perks for employees in every demographic group.

-2. Lead with action
+2. Lead with action for workplace equality

 Any leader is the driving force when it comes to setting the tone and atmosphere in their workplace.
 Use your voice to model positive behaviour.
 When someone at the top acts in a certain way, it tells everyone else that it is acceptable for them to follow their lead.

 Now take it further.
-Create a safe comfortable room for mothers to pump.
-Get in little desks for children to colour-in alongside their working parents.
+Create a safe, comfortable room for mothers to pump.
+Get in little desks for children to colour in alongside their working parents.
 Put juice boxes in the fridge.
-Allow early morning conference calls to be done from home so family routines aren’t disrupted.
+Allow early morning conference calls to be done from home, so family routines aren’t disrupted.

 3. Focus on skills, not qualifications

-Fortune magazine reviewed performance evaluations across industries and found that criticism related to personality, but not job-related skills, appeared in 71 of the 94 yearly reviews received by women.
+Fortune magazine reviewed performance evaluations across industries and found that criticism related to personality, but not job-related skills, appeared in 71 of the 94 annual reviews received by women.
 Of the 83 reviews received by men, personality criticism only showed up twice.

-But when businesses conduct much shorter, highly frequent reviews, focused on specific projects, the personality criticism vanishes.
+But when businesses conduct much shorter, highly frequent reviews focused on specific projects, the personality criticism vanishes.
 And the perceived performance gap between men and women is nearly non-existent.

-5. Eliminate unconscious bias hiring
+5. Eliminate unconscious bias when hiring

 6. Adopt a zero-tolerance policy about harassment

-But just because this is happening, doesn’t mean that their behaviour is new.
+But just because this is happening doesn’t mean that their behaviour is new.
 Women have long been aware of which work environments were welcoming and safe, and which ones turned a blind eye to harassment of all kinds.

 It is critical to take a zero-tolerance stand on matters of harassment and assault.
-Whatever you need to do to root out impropriety and create a safer work environment needs to be done, and it needs to be actioned by leadership.
+Whatever you need to do to root out impropriety and create a safer work environment needs to be done.
+And it needs to be actioned by leadership.

 Women share these kinds of experiences with their professional and personal networks – both positive and negative – and word spreads quickly.
 Companies earn their reputation on how they take care of their employees.